maziac/DeZog/documentation/Migration.md

 Anyhow a few changes were done/necessary:
 - The "disableBanking" option was removed from the "sjasmplus" launch.json configuration.
 If you used it, you need to remove it now from the launch.json.
 - The "zsim" "customMemory" definition was changed.
 Please refer to the [customMemory](Usage.md#custommemory) section in Usage.md.
-- For "zsim" an additional debug console command is available now: ```-e breakinterrupt on|off```.
+- For "zsim" an additional breakpoint is available 'Break on Interrupt'.
 If turned on the simulator will break when an interrupt is entered.
 This is helpful for reverse engineering cases to easily find the interrupt address.
 - "esxdosRst" was removed from the launch.json.
 See [ReverseEngineeringUsage.md](ReverseEngineeringUsage.md) for a replacement.